-Yes, America's anchor man is away, and by executive order, he has decreed that an undocumented anchor man shall be permitted to sit behind the golden EIB microphone.
+Yes, America's anchorman is away, and by executive order, he has decreed that an undocumented anchorman shall be permitted to sit behind the golden EIB microphone.

-This is Mark Stein coming to you live from the far north country of Northern New Hampshire.
+This is Mark Stein coming to you live from the far north country of northern New Hampshire.

-It was really it was really easy.
+It was really easy.

-Nobody spotted me, nobody noticed the thing.
+Nobody noticed a thing.

 Let's put it that way.

-Uh that that we uh live in an absurd situation now where you need a piece of ID to board a plane, uh you need a piece of ID uh to go into certain corporate buildings, you need to show a piece of ID.
+That we live in an absurd situation now where you need a piece of ID to board a plane.

-They when they did the little thing in Michigan, the attempted recount, they gave it up because they just kept uncovering, like in whatever it is, Wayne County round Detroit, where there are no Republicans, it's all Democrats, they just kept uncovering great elements of Democrat voter fraud.
+Don't know how many people vote when they did the little thing in Michigan, the attempted recount, they gave it up because they just kept uncovering, like in whatever it is, Wayne County around Detroit, where there are no Republicans, it's all Democrats.

 He's serious about this.

-Uh, because one of the the problem or most of the voter fraud actually, oddly enough, seems to occur in democrat democrat-controlled counters.
+And I would actually be interested in reducing it because one of the problems, most of the voter fraud, actually, oddly enough, seems to occur in Democrat-controlled counters.

 So I'd like to know what it is.